promhippie/prometheus-scw-sd/docs/content/getting-started.md

 If you prefer to configure the service with environment variables you can see the available variables below, in case you want to configure multiple accounts with a single service you are forced to use the configuration file as the environment variables are limited to a single account.
 As the service is pretty lightweight you can even start an instance per account and configure it entirely by the variables, it's up to you.

 PROMETHEUS_SCW_CONFIG
-: Path to Scaleway configuration file, optionally, required for muli credentials
+: Path to Scaleway configuration file, optionally, required for multi credentials

-PROMETHEUS_SCW_TOKEN
+PROMETHEUS_SCW_ACCESS_KEY
-: Access token for the Scaleway API, required for authentication
+: Access key for the Scaleway API, required for authentication

+PROMETHEUS_SCW_SECRET_KEY
+: Secret key for the Scaleway API, required for authentication

 PROMETHEUS_SCW_ORG
-: Organization for the Scaleway API, required for authentication
+: Organization for the Scaleway API, optionally

-PROMETHEUS_SCW_REGION
+PROMETHEUS_SCW_ZONE
-: Region for the Scaleway API, required for authentication
+: Zone for the Scaleway API, optionally

 PROMETHEUS_SCW_LOG_LEVEL
 : Only log messages with given severity, defaults to `info`